- Online learning and 3.5hrs in class

 Prior to attending the course, students are sent a link to complete online learning and assessment.
 This must be completed prior to attending the practical session unless there are extenuating circumstances.
 In this situation, the student must advise the Trainer and Assessor on arrival to the practical session.

-The practical session includes 4 hours of demonstration, practise and assessment of skills including the confirmation of knowledge gained from the online learning.
+The practical session includes demonstration, practise and assessment of skills including the confirmation of knowledge gained from the online learning.
 Students must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor and use of an AED.

 On successful completion of all assessments, students will receive a nationally accredited Statement of Attainment.